changliu98/AssemblageDocs/docs/source/dataset.rst

 Dataset Access
 ----------------

-The dataset is available at the following locations, currently hosted on Hugging Face and Kaggle,
+The dataset is hosted on Hugging Face.
+Due to file size limit, we are deprecating the dataset hosting on Kaggle.

 #.
 Sample dataset (~600 binaries, 500MB):